August 4-12, 2018

-This world is changing so fast, perhaps now more than ever with politics, social movements, social media and the environment, all shifting locally and globally.
-To better meet these times, many feel called to step up and into their personal power and truth.
+This world is changing so fast, shifting globally and locally in its politics, social movements, social media and natural environment.
+In response, many feel called to get clear on what is true for themselves and step into their personal power and action.
 This quest is a potent opportunity for you to live the questions that matter most to you, and claim who you truly are as a young adult in the world.

 If you are 16-22, you and your family are naturally going through a period of life transition.
 You may be exploring new roles and taking on more responsibility for your own life, wishing to live more independently in the world.
 And, your family is likely learning new ways of relating to you as well.
 But becoming an adult in our modern world can be a confusing process.
 Every day you are showered with many messages and possibilities for how to live your life.
 How do you know what is right for you?
 What path to take?
 The Youth Quest is for young people that want to know themselves and their path more clearly, who want to mark the changes in their lives and are ready to step into their power and responsibility as young adults.
 Families are encouraged to participate in pre- and post-trip activities to witness and support this rite of passage for their child.